witer-rs/witer/README.md

 * **main:** where all the main user code is executed.
 * **window:** where the window is created and the message pump lives.

 This layout was chosen to allow for the window messages not to block the application.
+The window thread will proceed unblocked normally unless the user executes an action that necessitates a sync point.
+For now, the only actions that requires sync points are resizes and moves.

 ## Cargo Features